Treacle Scones are a firm favourite in our house (and across Scotland, we think!).

 Why treacle scones?

 Scones are usually made with just butter, flour, and milk.
 Some recipes add an egg, but this isn’t really traditional.
-As well as adding black treacle, treacle scones usually have delicious spices like cinnamon, nutmeg, and ginger.
-Along the lines of pumpkin spice… so that also means these could be called Pumpkin Spice scones!
+In addition to adding black treacle, treacle scones usually have delicious spices like cinnamon, nutmeg, and ginger—along the lines of pumpkin spice—so that also means these could be called Pumpkin Spice scones!

 Treacle scones often remind us of autumn with their cinnamon and nutmeg flavour, as these are often used in baking and hot drinks around that time of year, but let’s be honest, we can devour these all year long!